-This Easy Loaded Chili is quick and flavorful!
-In this super simple recipe, ground beef simmers with onions, beans in a perfectly spiced tomato sauce.
-Top with sour cream, sharp cheddar and sliced green onions (we like Fritos or corn chips too!) completes this perfect bowl of chili.
-Serves 6 to 8 in under an hour.
+In this quick and flavorful Easy Beef Chili Recipe, sautéed ground beef and onions simmer with beans in a perfectly chili-spiced tomato sauce.
+Serve with a dollop of sour cream, grated sharp cheddar cheese and sliced green onions – we like Fritos or corn chips too!
+Serves 6 in under an hour.

-To Make This Easy Loaded Chili You Will Need:
+To Make This Easy Beef Chili Recipe You Will Need:

 - yellow onion